-Employers have a responsibility to protect all workers from sexual harassment, including self-employed and freelance workers, whether it's from a colleague, a manager or a third party such as a client, customer or patient.
-Employers should take all reasonable steps to prevent sexual harassment at work.
-If they don't, they could be found legally responsible for any sexual harassment that occurs in the workplace.
+As employers, unions have a responsibility to protect all their workers including self-employed and freelance workers and reps from sexual harassment, whether it's from a colleague, a manager or a third party such as a client, customer or patient.
+Unions should take all reasonable steps to prevent sexual harassment at work.
+If they don't, they could be found legally responsible for any sexual harassment that occurs in the course of carrying out union activities, whether as an employee, paid official or a lay member.

-This checklist is designed to help employers identify risks and factors in the workplace and the extent to which they may increase the likelihood of an employee or others experiencing sexual harassment.
+This checklist is designed to help unions as employers identify risks and factors in the workplace and the extent to which they may increase the likelihood of an employee or others experiencing sexual harassment.
 Strong evidence suggests that the most prevalent risk factor for sexual harassment is related to an institutional culture or climate, specifically a perceived tolerance for sexual harassment.
-This checklist must therefore be part of a broader framework of cultural change and should be understood as one part of a systematic approach employers can take to ensure sexual harassment is prevented.
-Sexual harassment, like any workplace risk, should never be seen as inevitable and if the checklist is used correctly and implemented fully - risks can be identified and managed.
+This checklist must therefore be part of a broader framework of cultural change and should be understood as one part of a systematic approach unions can take to ensure sexual harassment is prevented.
+Sexual harassment, like any workplace risk, should never be seen as inevitable and if the checklist is used correctly - and implemented fully - risks can be identified and managed.